luqman/SublimeText2RailsRelatedFiles/README.markdown

 Note: I've never written any Python code before!
 So feel free to implement best practices and make a pull request.

-I've made a few assumptions here; e.g. lets take a Blog app with the "Post" model/view/controller.
+This plugin allows you to easily navigate your Rails projects by making a few basic assumptions.
+I wrote this so I didnt have to constantly use the SideBar to lookup files!

-Imagine you "right clicked" on the following file/s (Screenshot 2) or by using the "CMD+Shift+O" (Screenshot 1) shortcut it will search for files:
+Ok, so lets imagine you "right clicked" on the following file/s (Screenshot 2) or by using the "CMD+Shift+O" shortcut (Screenshot 1)  it will search for files:

  `posts_controller.rb` under `app/controllers`

-If this was under a namespace e.g. `app/controllers/admin/posts_controller.rb` then it will look under `views/admin/posts/**` and vice versa.
+If it was under the "admin" namespace e.g. `app/controllers/admin/posts_controller.rb` then it will look under `views/admin/posts/**` and vice versa.

     views/posts/** - All files under this folder models/post**  - Models starting with "post"